datacentricdesign/iob22/assignments/05-covid-dashboard/step1.md

 # Task 1.1 Set Up a Web Server

-Let's start with what we already know from the previous steps.
+Let's start with what we already know from the previous assignment.
 Go to _Replit_ and create a new project for this Python programming assignment.
 Go to the package manager and install _Flask_, the Python package we use to make a web server.
 Have a look at Task 3.1 of the previous assignment if you are struggling to find your way with this.

 As we can see from the screenshot above, we aim to generate three different charts: